erikj/presentations/esip-2013-responsive/slides/end.md

 - offload the heavy-lifting to a robust, supported framework, *e.g.*
   - Bootstrap
   - Foundation
-- it's easy to make override styles so that you application does not look like Just Another Bootstrap App
+- it's easy make override styles so that application does not look like Just Another Bootstrap App
   - you may or may not want to do this
 - no silver bullet